usgpo/uslm/docs/2_1_0/generated-by-merging/USLM-User-Guide-v2_1_0.md

 </appropriations>
 ```

-# 19 New PropertyTypes and Attributes (introduced in v2.0)
+# 19 New PropertyTypes and Attributes

 ## 19.1 New PropertyTypes